LilleCraft/tktdd/README.md

 With the algebraic data types available, you can design your types so that illegal states are unrepresentable.
 You can see this as "free" tests for your application.

-We will illustrate how it by the [Tennis Kata](http://codingdojo.org/kata/Tennis/).
+We will illustrate how use it by the [Tennis Kata](http://codingdojo.org/kata/Tennis/).

 ## Tennis